Permission Sets

 Allow or Deny Policy

-Choose the HTTP method for which the policy applies: GET, POST, PUT, DELETE, or ALL.
+).Method: Choose GET, POST, PUT, DELETE, or ALL.

 Click Save to create the Permission Set.